philthompson/blog/gen/static/nfl-elo/circle-of-parity.md

 [//]: # (this file is edited by hand, using "pypy3 circleOfParityDisplay.py 1970 2025 --markdown" for the content)

 This page lists the earliest "circle of parity" I've found for each season of the post AFL/NFL merger era.
+I found no circle of parity in the first four seasons of the Super Bowl era, 1966-1969, before the merger.
+This makes sense because there wasn't inter-league play except for the Super Bowl itself.

 A "circle of parity" is a loop created by tracing a defeated team's defeated team, through all teams, back to the original team.